 120V Electric Heater vs. 240v Electric Heater

-So you’ve heard about 120V heaters and 240V heaters, but what’s the difference?
-When it comes to a heater, it’s as simple as more power in the 240V.
+So you’ve heard about 120V and 240V heaters, but what’s the difference?
+For a heater, it is as simple as more power in the 240V.

-And while you should hire an electrician for ALL wiring, you can learn more on the differences between 120V and 240V over here.
+And while you should hire an electrician for ALL wiring, you can learn more about the differences between 120V and 240V here.

 Pros